What’s Your Secret?

 Still want to know what the secret was to my success and my Operation Melt approach?
 I will summarize in 5 points:

-- I audited myself to identify my problem areas and built a plan
+- Build a Plan that Works for You.
+I audited myself to identify my problem areas and built a plan that I knew could work for me, one that never needed a “cheat day.”

-- I measured my behavior and progress every day
+- Measure Progress Daily.
+I measured my behavior and progress every day

 Want to know more?